Limit Theorems for Fr\'echet Mean Sets: Topological Preliminaries

+Contrarily, convergence in the upper, lower, and full Kuratowski senses need not coincide with convergence in some topologies on $\closed(X)$.
+It is known \cite[Theorem~5.2.6]{Beer} that $(X,d)$ being locally compact is necessary and sufficient for there to be a topology $\tau$ on $\closed(X)$ such that for a net $\{C_{\alpha}\}_{\alpha\in A}$ and set $C$ in $\closed(X)$, we have $\lim_{\alpha\in A}C_{\alpha}= C$ in $\tau$ if and only if $\{C_{\alpha}\}_{\alpha\in A}$ converges to $C$ in the (full) Kuratowski sense.
+In this setting, the topology equivalent to Kuratowski convergence is exactly the \textit{Fell topology} $\Fell$ commonly used by stochastic geometers; we say in this case that Kuratowski convergence is \textit{topologizable}.
+It is not known to us when upper and lower Kuratowski convergence are topologizable.
+Since in our case we are interested in the general setting where $(X,d)$ is not assumed to be locally compact, we will not usually discuss convergence in the upper, lower, and full Kuratowski senses as a topological notion.

-To understand the names of these topologies, note that each ``upper topology'' $\tau^{+}$ has the property that if a net $\{C_{\alpha}\}_{\alpha\in A}$ converges to $C$ in $\tau^{+}$, then it also converges to $C'$ in $\tau^{+}$ for any $C'\supseteq C$.
-Likewise, each ``lower topology'' $\tau^{-}$ has the property that if a net $\{C_{\alpha}\}_{\alpha\in A}$ converges to $C$ in $\tau^{-}$, then it also converges to $C'$ in $\tau^{-}$ for any $C'\subseteq C$.
-Thus, each ``full topology'' $\tau = \tau^{+}\vee \tau^{-}$ is $T_2$ while neither $\tau^{+}$ nor $\tau^{-}$ is so.
-(When we say that a topological is $T_2$, we mean that any distinct points are contained in disjoint open neighborhoods.
-Most authors refer to such spaces as \textit{Hausdorff} or \textit{separated}, but we prefer to avoid these terms, since they may cause confusion with other terms in the paper.)
-Also observe that each of the topologies in this section has the property that the map $\iota(x) = \{x\}$ is continuous on $X$.
-Such topologies essentially contain a copy of the topology of $(X,d)$, and are sometimes called ``hyperspace topologies''.
+We also take a moment to explain the naming conventions for these sense of convergence.
+First, note that each ``upper'' sense of convergence has the property that, if a net $\{C_{\alpha}\}_{\alpha\in A}$ converges to $C$ in this sense, then it also converges to $C'$ in the same sense, for any $C'\supseteq C$.
+Likewise, each ``lower'' sense of convergence has the property that, if a net $\{C_{\alpha}\}_{\alpha\in A}$ converges to $C$ this sense, then it also converges to $C'$ in the same sense for any $C'\subseteq C$.
+From this perspective, we see that both ``upper'' and ``lower'' senses of convergence are ``one-sided'', while ``full'' senses of convergence are ``two-sided''.
+When such notions coincide with convergence in topologies, this means that ``full'' topologies are $T_2$ while neither ``upper'' nor ``lower'' topologies are so.
+(When we say that a topology is $T_2$, we mean that any distinct points are contained in disjoint open neighborhoods; most authors refer to such spaces as \textit{Hausdorff} or \textit{separated}, but we prefer to avoid these terms, since they may cause confusion with other terms in the paper.)